pip-services/pip-services-docs/content/en/node/redis/_index.md

     This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.

-    This module for working with a Redis database of type key-value contains components for working with cache and locks, namely RedisCache and RedisLock.
+    It contains packagesf for working with a Redis database of type key-value.
 ---

 ### Packages